Dr-Rupinder/java-lab-assignment-for-lp-ii-MJSKHANNA74/README.md

-                                             Practical Assignments in Java for LP II Class BCA 4th A For advanced learners in Java, a practical assignment involving command line arguments, control statements, arrays are designed to deepen their understanding and challenge their problem-solving skills.
+I am responding to your assignment                                             Practical Assignments in Java for LP II
+                                                         Class BCA 4th A For advanced learners in Java, a practical assignment involving command line arguments, control statements, arrays are designed to deepen their understanding and challenge their problem-solving skills.
 Here's an assignment: